LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       A directory containing source files.
 The library name can be used as an alias to the directory path when compiling and loading source files using the notation ``library_name('source_file_relative_path')``.
-      Library names and their paths are defined using the :ref:`predicates_logtalk_library_path_2` predicate.
+      Library names and their paths can be defined using the :ref:`predicates_logtalk_library_path_2` predicate.

    module